chris-wood/draft-arc/draft-yun-cfrg-arc.md

 - AppendScalar: This function adds a scalar representation to the transcript.
 - AppendElement: This function adds an element representation to the transcript.
 - Constrain: This function applies an explicit constraint to the proof, where the constraint is expressed as equality between some element and a linear combination of scalar and element representations.
-An example constraint might be `y = mx + b`, for scalar `m` and elements
+An example constraint might be `Z = aX + bY`, for scalars `a`, `b`, and elements
-`y`, `x`, and `b`.
+`X`, `Y`, `Z`.
 - Prove: This function applies the Fiat-Shamir heuristic to the protocol transcript and set of constraints to produce a zero-knowledge proof that can be verified.